 Live Sky Tonight.
 Relax under the clearest night sky in St. Louis as skilled presenters lead you on tour of the best the night has to offer.
 This live show is different every time, so stop back again to discover the changing stars, planets, and other celestial events visible from your own backyard.

 Planetarium: Gateway to the Solar System.
 Exploring the solar system - and worlds beyond our own - is not science fiction.
 Gateway to the Solar System empowers audience members to discover planets, moons, and more by simply looking up.

 Shows are subject to change.
 Please call ahead at 314-289-4400 to confirm show availability.

 Admission is free for members of the Saint Louis Science Center, non-member adults (ages 13-59) are $6, children (ages 2-12) and seniors (60+) are $5, and military personnel are $4.

-Most shows play daily.
+Most shows play Thursday through Sunday.
 For a schedule for each show, tickets and more information, go to slsc.org

 Bring your little ones to Toddler Tinker Time at The Magic House for special experiences designed especially for preschoolers.
 Weekday mornings, Tuesday through Friday, families will enjoy hands-on activities in the Art Studio, plus private playtime featuring limited capacity in Wonder Works and Wonder Why.